Kathmandu Pokhara Tour

 After breakfast on day two, leave the hotel and travel from Kathmandu to Pokhara.
 You can go to Pokhara by bus, car, or airplane from Kathmandu.
 The fastest and most convenient way to travel is by flight.

-The flight will take you from Kathmandu to Pokhara in about 40 minutes.
-But it’s also the most expensive form of transportation here.
-The cheapest alternative here is via bus.
-You can enjoy the beautiful journey to Pokhara.
+The flight takes about 40 minutes to travel from Kathmandu to Pokhara.
+However, it’s also the most expensive form of transportation.
+The cheapest alternative is to take the bus, which offers a beautiful journey to Pokhara.

-Pokhara and Kathmandu are about 200 kilometers away.
-So, we can reach Pokhara from Kathmandu in about 6 hours if you travel by road.
-But ride in a car for this excursion because you can stop midway through the journey at Kurintar.
+Pokhara and Kathmandu are about 200 kilometers apart.
+If you travel by road, you can reach Pokhara from Kathmandu in about 6 hours.
+However, ride in a car for this excursion because you can stop midway through the journey at Kurintar.

 Arrive in the evening in Pokhara, settle into a hotel, and spend the night there.
 After checking in at the hotel, take the Himalayan Phewa Lake vistas or a night walk around the lakeside.